 - 9.1.
 Home to school transport is provided from/to the main home address of the child only i.e. the address where the child lives permanently or most often.
 Transport will not be provided to alternative addresses e.g. childminders, other than in specific and discretionary circumstances for SEN children as noted in the appendix to the SEN policy. - 9.2.
 In the case of split families where a child spends more than 50% of their time during the school week at one or other of their parent's addresses then that is the only address which will be used to determine eligibility for and provision of school transport irrespective if they would qualify from the address where they spend the lesser amount of time. - 9.3.
 For children whose parents live at separate addresses where the child spends an equal amount of time during the school week at both addresses and the child would qualify for free or assisted transport to school from both addresses, the local authority will provide transport from one address only.
+There is no expectation in statutory guidance that school transport should be provided from more than one address, including where court orders stipulate where the child should live during the school week.
 We will ask the parents to decide which address is to be used for the provision of school transport. - 9.4.
 For children whose parents live at separate addresses where the child spends an equal amount of time during the school week at both addresses and the child would qualify for free or assisted transport to school from only one address, the local authority will provide transport from that one address only. - 9.5.
 The Council may ask parents to provide documentary proof of residency.